pyxlaria/CSARCH2-Case-Study-1/README.md

 # CSARCH2-Case-Study-1
-This project is a web-based IEEE 754 calculator built for Google Colab.
-The interface is intentionally simple, black and white, and focused on the actual outputs rather than visual decoration.
+This project is a web-based IEEE 754 calculator designed to run in Google Colab with Gradio as the graphical user interface.
+The layout is intentionally monochrome, minimal, and focused on readability so that the outputs are easy to inspect during demonstrations and testing.

+Click this Google Colab link to proceed:
-The current implementation covers three main tasks:

-Convert a decimal number to IEEE 754 binary64, then display the result in grouped binary and hexadecimal.

-Demonstrate rounding for both decimal and binary inputs using chopping, round-up, round-down, and round-to-nearest ties-to-even.

-Perform IEEE 754 binary64 arithmetic using the GRS method for addition and multiplication, then show the final binary, hexadecimal, decimal, and step-by-step solution.
+The application covers three main functions.
+First, it converts a decimal input into IEEE 754 binary64 form and displays the result in grouped binary and hexadecimal output.
+Second, it demonstrates rounding for both decimal and binary inputs using chopping, round-up, round-down, and round-to-nearest, ties-to-even.
+Third, it performs IEEE 754 binary64 arithmetic using the GRS method for addition and multiplication, then presents the final binary, hexadecimal, decimal, and step-by-step solution.

-Main Features

-1. Decimal to IEEE 754 Conversion

-Accepts a decimal number.

-Converts it to IEEE 754 binary64.

-Displays the 64-bit binary output in grouped form.

-Displays the hexadecimal equivalent.

-2. Rounding Methods

-Supports decimal input and signed binary floating-point input.

-Shows all four rounding methods:

-Chopping

-Round-up

-Round-down

-Round-to-nearest, ties-to-even

-3. Arithmetic Using the GRS Method

-Accepts operands in decimal or IEEE hexadecimal form.

-Supports addition and multiplication.

-Shows the full solution flow, including:

-Input values

-IEEE representation

-Exponent alignment

-Mantissa handling

-GRS rounding

-Final binary, hexadecimal, and decimal results
+Project Overview

+The purpose of this project is to make IEEE 754 operations easier to explore in a browser-based environment.
+Instead of using a command-line interface, the user interacts with a clean Gradio page that organizes each task into its own section.
+This is useful for class demonstrations, screenshots, and test case documentation because the interface keeps the input and output fields visible and consistent.

 Interface Style

-The GUI is designed to stay minimal.

-Black and white only

-Clean spacing

-Separate sections for each task

-No extra visual clutter

-This keeps the focus on the computation and the output, which is the main requirement of the project.
+The interface uses a black and white theme with a modern minimal layout.
+The visual design avoids decorative elements and unnecessary colors so that the project remains professional and easy to present.
+Each task is separated into its own section, the spacing is kept clean, and the output areas are large enough to make screenshots clear.

 How to Run in Google Colab

-Upload the Python file to your Colab notebook.

-Make sure Gradio is installed.

-Run the script.

-Open the generated Gradio link.
+Open the Google Colab notebook using the link above.
+Once the notebook is open, run the setup cell if Gradio is not yet installed.
+The application can be started directly from the notebook after the file is uploaded or pasted into a Colab cell.

-If Gradio is not installed yet, run:
+If Gradio is not installed yet, run the following command first:

 !pip install gradio

-Then run the script again.
+After that, run the main script.
+Once the app launches, Colab will generate a Gradio link that you can open to access the interface.

+Main Features

+The Decimal to IEEE 754 section accepts a decimal number and converts it into IEEE 754 binary64 form.
+The output is shown in grouped binary format and in hexadecimal, which makes it easier to verify the bit pattern during testing.

+The Rounding Methods section accepts either a decimal number or a signed binary floating-point number.
+It displays the result of chopping, round-up, round-down, and round-to-nearest, ties-to-even.
+This section is intended to demonstrate how the same value changes under different rounding rules.

+The Arithmetic Using the GRS Method section accepts operands in decimal or IEEE hexadecimal form.
+It supports addition and multiplication and displays the complete solution flow, including the inputs, IEEE representation, exponent alignment, mantissa processing, GRS rounding, and final binary, hexadecimal, and decimal results.

-Example Inputs
+Example Inputs and Outputs

-Task 1: Decimal to IEEE 754

-Example input:

-12.75

-Expected output:

-64-bit IEEE binary64 representation

-Hexadecimal form

-Task 2: Rounding Methods

-Decimal example:

-Number: 123.456
-Target significant digits: 4

-Binary example:

-Signed binary input: -110.101101
-Target bits: 5

-Expected output:

-Chopped value

-Round-up value

-Round-down value

-Round-to-nearest, ties-to-even value

-Task 3: Arithmetic Using GRS

-Example addition:

-Operand A format: Decimal
-Operand A: 12.5
-Operand B format: IEEE Hex
-Operand B: 400A000000000000
-Operation: +

-Example multiplication:

-Operand A format: Decimal
-Operand A: 6.25
-Operand B format: Decimal
-Operand B: 2.0
-Operation: *

-Expected output:

-Final 64-bit binary result

-Final hexadecimal result

-Final decimal result

-Step-by-step solution
+For Decimal to IEEE 754 conversion, a sample input is 12.75.
+The expected output is the IEEE 754 binary64 representation of the value, shown in grouped binary form, together with its hexadecimal equivalent.

+For decimal rounding, a sample input is 123.456 with a target of 4 significant digits.
+The expected output is the chopped value, the round-up value, the round-down value, and the round-to-nearest, ties-to-even value.

+For binary rounding, a sample input is -110.101101 with a target of 5 bits.
+The expected output is the corresponding rounded values under the same four rounding methods.

+For arithmetic using the GRS method, a sample addition input is Operand A = 12.5 in decimal, Operand B = 400A000000000000 in IEEE hexadecimal, and Operation = +.
+A sample multiplication input is Operand A = 6.25 in decimal, Operand B = 2.0 in decimal, and Operation = *.

 Project Structure

-gradio_colab.py
-README.md
-screenshots/

-The screenshots folder can be used for saved outputs and test case images.
+The main application file is gradio_colab.py.
+The project README is this file, and the screenshots used for testing should be stored in a screenshots/ folder if you decide to keep them in the repository.
+The Colab notebook or Colab link may also be included in the repository description or in the website section of the GitHub repository, depending on your submission requirements.

-Test Case Documentation Skeleton
+Test Case Documentation Guide

-Use the template below when adding screenshots to the repository.
+The only part that should remain incomplete before submission is the screenshot field for each test case.
+Everything else below is ready to paste into GitHub and can be reused as the documentation format for your screenshots.

 Test Case Template